-33) The 12MP Ultrawide is softer than the main cam, although still being a lot better than all the other 8MP ultrawide shooters out there.
+33) The 12MP Ultrawide is softer than the main cam, although still a lot better than all the other 8MP ultrawide shooters out there.
 The dynamic range performance is especially impressive for a secondary cam.
 Plus you get one of the widest frames spanning 123 degrees.

 34) The 5MP Macro is as useless here as on the first phone Samsung introduced it a year ago.
 It’s still fixed focus and more often than not you’ll end up with a blurry, out-of-focus shot.

 35) Portraits from the main camera are good too.
-Although the details tend to get softened a bit especially in indoor lighting.
+Although the details tend to get softened a bit, especially in indoor lighting.
 The edge detection works great though.

 36) Selfies from the 32MP shooter have decent details and great dynamic range again.
 Skin tones might not always be the most accurate though.

-37) Low Light Selfies are pretty average, although the performance improves drastically with screen flash on.
+37) Low Light Selfies are pretty average, although the performance improves drastically with the screen flash on.
 You can use Night mode for Selfies too but it works poorly here.

 38) Low-light performance otherwise is superb actually.
-The OIS helps the phone to have longer shutter times, thus capturing in a lot more light even without night mode.
+The OIS helps the phone to have longer shutter times, thus capturing a lot more light even without night mode.
 Night Mode still crops into the frame, but the final output is good for this segment.
-Ultrawide Night mode again performs slightly worse but still among the best in class.
+Ultrawide Night mode again performs slightly worse but is still among the best in class.

 39) Video Recording from all 3 cameras is limited to 4K at 30fps.
 You do get the benefit of Optical Image stabilization across all resolutions from the main cam.
 The 4K Ultrawide footage misses out on stabilization though.
-Same goes for the 4K selfie video.
+The same goes for the 4K selfie video.
 The video performance otherwise is pretty great.
-The dynamic range is impressive, the colours look good and sound recording sounds clean too.
+The dynamic range is impressive, the colours look good and the sound recording sounds clean too.
 Check out all the video samples in the video linked below.